DataDog/hiring-engineers/answers.md

 ![Alt text](Level 1 -Python Web Application - FlaskApp.jpg?raw=true "Homepage of MyAmazingToolKit.com")

+*The libraries I used to build my python web application are:

+-import MySQLdb
+#Create a connection to MySQL

+-import sys
+#import the system library

+-import random
+#to sample a random value

+-from flask import Flask, render_template, request, json, redirect, url_for
+#Flask: A python Framework for creating web applications
+#render_template : Library used to render the template files
+#json: used to return json data
+#request: Library used to read the posted values for the logging and signing up
+#redirect: redirects to a url
+#url_for: generates an endpoint for the provided method

+-from werkzeug import generate_password_hash, check_password_hash
+#To create a hashed password

+-import os
+#To interact with the operating system

+-from time import time
+#To have the current time

+-from datadog import statsd
+# Use Statsd, a Python client for DogStatsd*

 We can visualize page views per second metrics on datadog interface, by using web.page_views metrics.